ronin-rb/ronin-rb.github.io/site/resources/index.md

   A brief set of instructions describing how to install Ronin on a vanilla Debian system.

-HowTos
+Guides
 ------

 * [Everyday Ronin](everyday_ronin.html) -
-  A somewhat lengthy tutorial covering the everyday usage of various convenience methods within the Ronin Console.
+  A somewhat lengthy guide covering the everyday usage of various convenience methods within the Ronin Console.
 * [Using Ronin Web](using_ronin_web.html) -
-  A brief tutorial showing basic usage of the Ronin Web library.
+  A brief guide showing basic usage of the Ronin Web library.
 * [Using Ronin PHP](using_ronin_php.html) -
-  A brief tutorial showing basic usage of the Ronin PHP library.
+  A brief guide showing basic usage of the Ronin PHP library.

 API Documentation
 -----------------